infretis/infentory/chignolin/performance_test.md

 In the below, we assume gromacs has been installed with the script `install-gromacs-slurm.sh`, as we need to load some specific modules.

-Before starting an infretis simulation, you have to do a performance test so you know that all the allocated hardware is used effiently.
+Before starting an infretis simulation, you have to do a performance test so you know that all the allocated hardware is used efficiently.

-In this case, we have decided beforehand that each worker will use 2 CPUs, and a single GPU that is shared between all workes.
+In this case, we have decided beforehand that each worker will use 2 CPUs and a single GPU that is shared between all workers.
 Here, we then only optimize the number of workers, since the hardware was specified beforehand.

 We run the script with 1, 2, 4, and 8 workers, and then check the performance.